 The sweet creamy slice of the Mango Cheesecake held firm on the cake cutter.
 The crisp, buttery graham cracker crust stayed together.
 I savored a forkful of this fruity heaven on a Filipino cheesecake.
 It was like a dream.

 I’ve written it before and I’ll say it again.
 Dad always said “The best and sweetest mangoes are those that are tree-ripened”.
-How I wish I could harvest a fresh tree-ripened mango again one more time, the way I used to when we were kids.
+How I wish I could harvest a fresh tree-ripened mango again one more time, the way I used to when we were kids in the Philippines.
 My late dad was the authority on agriculture and produce.
 He pioneered in farm to fork methods back in the Philippines, as a regular way of life.

 As for mangoes,the Philippines’ national fruit, we had trees in our yard and our farm for generations before me.
 Nobody else knew the fruit the way Dad did.
 I miss his reminders about how to harvest a good one, how to store them, how to slice it.These were the little things that I took for granted as a child, but have stayed like a permanent imprint on my subconscious filed under “Mangoes: Good to Know This”.